mantrajsframework/redentities/docs/03-schemas.md

-# 03 Red Entities schemas
+# 03 Red Entities schemes

-A schema is a json object describing the data you need to persist.
+A *schema* is a json object describing the data you need to persist.

+The intend of Red Entities is that components or applications can define simple *data table models* for their data persistance needs.

-One json schema object can contain different entities (tables), each one with different propeties (fields).
+One json schema object can contain different entities (that finally will be translated to tables), each one with different propeties (fields).

 Each entity consists of a number of properties (fields with their types).

-Red Entities maps the schema to sql table dialects, depending on the provider (Mysql, Sqlite, etc.).
+Red Entities maps the schema to sql table dialects, depending on the provider (PosgreSQL, Mysql, Sqlite, etc.), according to configuration.

-In the scope of your application, create your Red Entities instances with your schemas *once*, because the process of mapping and creation of shortcut functions is heavy load.
+In the scope of your application, create your Red Entities instances with your schemes *once*, because the process of mapping and creation of shortcut functions is heavy load.

-## #03 Defining a schema
+## Defining a schema

 You define a schema with this sort of json object: